mudassirzr/multiline-ellipses/README.md

 ##### Note:
   - Please make sure that the props you pass to the component are of the same type (integer, string etc.) as mentioned above.
   - This library uses only CSS techniques to show ellipsis on the text.
-  - Let us know about the issues on our github page
+  - Let us know about the issues on our github page.